 Another short and easy trail is the route between Murren and Gimmelwald.
 While you can take a quick cable car between the two villages, the walk between the two is definitely worth the effort.

-» Learn more about the trail in the Murren to Gimmelwald hiking guide
+Learn More: Check out the Murren to Gimmelwald hiking guide

 Bachalpsee Lake Hike